 CONTINUOUS SERVICE shall mean employment in a regular position which has not been interrupted by resignation, discharge or retirement.
-Official Leaves of Absence shall not be credited toward continuous service.
+Official Leaves of Absence where the employee has balances posted shall be credited toward continuous service shall not be credited toward continuous service.